erwin-beckers/iDeal.Net/README.md

 # iDeal.NET
 iDeal is the leading online payment platform in the Netherlands. iDeal.NET provides an API to easily communicate with your iDeal provider and integrate iDeal payments into your .NET (web)applications.
 The project contains a sample application which gives a basic example of the usage of iDeal.NET.

 ## iDeal versions
-iDeal.NET is aimed at iDeal Professional (Rabobank), iDeal Zelfbouw (ABN Amro), iDeal Integrated and iDeal Advanced (ING Bank).
+iDeal.NET is aimed at the latest version of iDeal v3.3.1 and works with iDeal Professional (Rabobank), iDeal Zelfbouw (ABN Amro), iDeal Integrated and iDeal Advanced (ING Bank).
 These versions allow for real-time feedback on transactions. iDeal.NET does not yet support iDeal Basic (ING Bank), iDeal Hosted , iDeal Lite (Rabobank) and iDeal Zakelijk which are easily implemented in applications but do not allow for real-time feedback on transactions.